Kaitozerob/Kaitozerob/README.md

 <!--About me-->
 <h3> 👨🏻‍💻 About Me </h3>

-Here's a little about me:
+Hello!
+Here's a bit about me:

-- 🚀 I am a **Junior Front-End Developer** with enthusiasm for coding, design and financial management.
+- 🚀 Junior Front-End Developer: Enthusiastic about coding, design, and financial management.
-- 🌱 I am currently learning **Flutter Application Development and Web Development**.
+- 🌱  I am currently learning **Flutter Application Development and Web Development.**
 - 🎓 On my way to **Software Engineering**, perfecting my skills in programming.
-- 🖌️ Creatively expert in **Adobe Design Tools** and passionate about the latest design trends.
-- 🤝 Strongly believes in teamwork, whether in-person or remote, and continually learns from the technology community.
+- 🤝 Strong believer in teamwork and continuous learning, always eager to improve and stay updated with the latest technologies.
 - 🎮 When I'm not coding, you can find me watching anime or with a controller in my hand, playing games.
 - ☕️ A perfect cup of coffee is the key to any coding challenge.